Hard-line conservative Reps. Boebert, Miller win primaries

 MISSISSIPPI RUNOFFS: ONE INCUMBENT WINS, ONE LOSSES

-Palazzo blamed COVID-19 and the Biden administration for his defeat to Ezell, the sheriff of a coastal county.
+Palazzo blamed the coronavirus pandemic and the Biden administration for his defeat to Ezell, the sheriff of a coastal county.
 But the congressman had also been accused in a 2021 congressional ethics report of abusing his office by misspending campaign funds.

-After losing Tuesday, Palazzo said Mississippi voters “hired me to fight the woke, liberal agenda and to push back against government overreach, and I’ve done that for 12 years.”
+He said that Mississippi voters “hired me to fight the woke, liberal agenda and to push back against government overreach, and I’ve done that for 12 years.”

 But Palazzo also added: “With COVID and because of what the Biden administration is doing to this country, they took their anger out on me.”